 However, people with OCD have no legal obligation to provide information to their employer about the condition, nor can the employer legally discriminate against them for having the disorder.
 Still, many people with OCD struggle at work in silence because they fear negative opinions from coworkers, disapproval from their supervisor, or being overlooked for certain projects.
 Certain career options may create a better environment for people with OCD than others.

 For example, working law enforcement or some form of a regulatory job means strict guidelines and rules are enforced.
 These rules may help a person with OCD cope with their need for control and organization.
 Because people with OCD typically prefer step-by-step processes, activities like business planning may be good career paths.
-Accounting and finance careers can also be healthy for people with OCD, as can technical jobs that can be done on one’s own, like Internet-based design or programming.
+Accounting and finance careers can also be healthy for people with OCD.
+In addiction, many technical jobs can be done on one’s own, like Internet-based design or programming.

 Contact Promises Behavioral Health

-Though finding the right fit for a career can be a challenge for someone with OCD, millions of people with this disorder maintain productive, satisfying careers.
+Finding the right fit for a career can be a challenge for someone with OCD.
+However, millions of people with this disorder maintain productive, satisfying careers.
 The condition is treatable, typically with a combination of therapy and medications – and remaining in communication about the disorder can also help employees make any needed modifications to thrive at work.

 If you’re struggling with OCD in the workplace, the experts at Promises Behavioral Health can help.
 Our treatment programs include a range of exceptional therapy programs.
 Our therapy programs include:

 - Cognitive-behavioral therapy: This helps people with OCD to identify and correct distorted thinking patterns that contribute to their anxiety.

 - Dialectical behavior therapy: This approach is particularly useful for people with OCD who also have difficulty managing emotions.